globus/globus-compute/docs/sdk.rst

 .. note:: You must import any dependencies required by the function inside the function body.

 The following example shows how to register a function.
-In this case the function simply returns the platform information of the system on which it is executed.
+In this case, the function simply returns the platform information of the system on which it is executed.
 The function is defined in the same way as any Python function before being registered with funcX.